 Julian Morant, Headteacher of Christ Church Schoool

-The paintings were on show to the public from 13 July to the end of August 2015 in the foyer of Allen & Overy’s offices in Bishops Square, E1, and were then installed permanently in the school’s community space, the Garden Building from the autumn.
+The paintings were on show to the public in the foyer of Allen & Overy’s offices in Bishops Square and were then installed permanently in the school’s community space, the Garden Building from the autumn.

 This project was funded by Allen & Overy